Mofeywalker/YetAnotherSouthParkDownloader/README.md

 - unidecode (pip install unidecode)
 - youtube-dl (pip install youtube-dl)

+The script has successfully been tested on Windows 10 and MacOs Sierra.
+It should also work on Linux.

 ## Usage
 For the moment check the main() function and call the methods provided.
 A CLI Interface is coming soon.
 The script downloads everything in the folder from which it is called, consider this when calling the script!